csc-training/openacc/docs/03-OpenACC-data.md

     - transferring data to/from the device
-- All variables used inside the `parallel` or `kernels` region will be treated as *implicit* variables if they are not present in any data clauses, i.e., copying to and from to the device is automatically performed
+- All variables used inside the `parallel` or `kernels` region will be treated as *implicit* variables if they are not present in any data clauses, i.e. copying to and from to the device is automatically performed

 # Motivation for optimizing data movement

-- When dealing with an accelerator GPU device attached to a PCIe bus,  **optimizing data movement** is often **essential** to achieving  good performance
+- When dealing with an accelerator / GPU device attached to a PCIe bus, **optimizing data movement** is often **essential** to achieving good performance
-- The four key steps in porting to high performance accelerated code
+- The four key steps in porting to high performance accelerated code:
     1. Identify parallelism
     2. Express parallelism
     3. Express data movement
     4. Optimise loop performance
-    5. Go to 1!
+    5. Go back to 1!

 # Data lifetimes